kubow/gooddata-vue-integration/README.md

 # vue-project

-This template should help get you started developing with Vue 3 in Vite.
+This project should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup